 CMU Clinical Counseling Center

-Free counseling is available to SFCC students on the Sedalia campus through a partnership with Central Methodist University.
+Free counseling is available on the Sedalia campus for all SFCC students and employees through a partnership with Central Methodist University.
 The Clinical Counseling Center is staffed with CMU graduate students who are in their final year of the counseling program and are under the supervision of the practicum instructor, clinical supervisor and the clinical director.